 Parc de la Ciutadella is the perfect spot for an afternoon siesta.
 The central location of this park attracts a diverse mix of people.
 Locals come to practice yoga, attend a boot camp, play music or simply hang out with their friends.
 Whatever you come to do here; to me, it’s like a free circus and it’s my favourite relaxing spot in the centre.
 There’s so much to see here that you can easily be entertained for a couple of hours.
 So sit back and enjoy the show, your picnic and some cold beers and have a well-deserved rest after all the walking today

 Day 2: 19.00 – …

 When you exit on the other side, you have arrived in the lively centre of this small neighbourhood, Passeig del Born.
 There are many bars here but first, wander off into the small streets because this is the best neighbourhood for original and cute small boutiques like La Comercial or Henna Morena.
-Shops are open until 20.00h or some even until 21.00h so plenty of time to discover some beauties and shop some souvenirs.
+Shops are open until 20.00h or some even until 21.00h so plenty of time to discover some beauties and shop for some souvenirs.

 Don’t forget to visit the Santa Maria del Mar, in my opinion, the most beautiful church in town.
 It was built by and for the poor people of Barcelona, as the rich elite used to go to the Gothic cathedral.
-You can still see the builders visible on the doors of the church, carrying the stones on their back all the way from the Montjuic mountain to El Born.
+You can still see the builders visible on the doors of the church, carrying the stones on their backs all the way from the Montjuic mountain to El Born.
 Inside the church is impressive; simple but beautifully decorated.
-Many weddings take place here, you might be lucky and catch a glimpse of it!
+Many weddings take place here, you might be lucky and catch a glimpse of them!

 So again, dinner time in Barcelona does not start earlier than 21.00h.
 If you want to go for tapas, I can recommend Bormuth, a traditional-looking bar where the young city crowd comes together for a beer and some tapas.
 But El Born offers a wide range of world food.
 Why not try something more international like noodles at Red Ant or a good old Italian pizza at NAP?